DavidFernandezBonet/Network_Spatial_Coherence/README.md

 # Network Spatial Coherence
-How spatially coherent is your network?
-This package, network spatial coherence, answers the question by checking how Euclidean the network is - how close it is to a physical network.
-We do this by measuring 3 different properties.
-The network can also be reconstructed approximately to its original positions using the STRND algorithm.
-Networks can be both simulated (if you do not have a network, imported (your network!) and weighted (if you know the strength of pairwise interactions).
+How good is your network?
+This package measures the spatial coherence of a network—how closely it resembles a physical network—by assessing three key properties.
+Additionally, it can reconstruct the network's original positions using the STRND algorithm.
+Networks can be simulated, imported, and weighted based on interaction strengths.
+For detailed methodologies, see [Spatial Coherence](https://www.biorxiv.org/content/10.1101/2024.05.12.593725v1.abstract) and [STRND Algorithm](https://pubs.rsc.org/en/content/articlehtml/2023/nr/d2nr05435c).

 ## Features
 - Analyze the spatial coherence of a network